sunshine2050/Operationalize-a-Machine-Learning-Microservice-API/README.md

 * app.py: our python application file
 * run_kubernetes.sh: run kubernetes to pull the docker image and run it through kubernetes pod
 * .circleci/config.yaml: defined steps for ci pipeline
+* make_prediction.sh: script to sent a post request to our app to get a prediction
+* kubernetes_out.txt, docker_out.txt: Console output of running our app with kubernetes and docker respectively